-Recent Advances of MOF-based single-atom photocatalysts for CO2 to solar fuels conversion under sunlight irradiation
+Recent advances in MOF-based single-atom photocatalysts for CO2 to solar fuel conversion under sunlight irradiation

 Abstract

 Solar-driven photocatalytic CO2 conversion offers a sustainable route to address energy demand and carbon emissions.
-Metal-organic frameworks (MOFs) have emerged as promising photocatalyst platforms due to their tunable structures and well-defined coordination environments, while the incorporation of single-atom catalysts (SACs) further enhances activesite utilization, charge separation, and product selectivity.
-This review offers a unified perspective on MOF-based single-atom photocatalysts for CO2 conversion by focusing on the synergistic interaction between atomically dispersed metal sites and MOF frameworks.
+Metal–organic frameworks (MOFs) have emerged as promising photocatalyst platforms due to their tunable structures and well-defined coordination environments, while covalent organic frameworks (COFs) also offer ordered porosity and tunable electronic structures that support single-atom catalysts.
+Incorporation of single-atom active sites in MOFs and COFs further enhances site utilization, charge separation, and photocatalytic performance.
+This review offers a unified perspective on MOF-based single-atom photocatalysts for CO2 conversion by focusing on the synergistic interaction between atomically dispersed metal sites and MOFs.
 Unlike previous reports, it systematically compares different single-atom incorporation strategies and directly correlates atomic coordination environments with photocatalytic performance.
-By linking structure, coordination, and activity, this work provides clear design guidelines for developing efficient and durable solar-driven CO2 reduction systems.
+By linking the structure, coordination, and activity, this work provides clear design guidelines for developing efficient and durable solar-driven CO2 reduction systems.

 Article information